survivejs/webpack-book/manuscript/techniques/04_testing.md

 T> If you want to emit the reports to specific directories below `dir`, set `subdir` per each report.

 If you execute karma now (`npm run test:karma`), you should see a new directory containing coverage reports.
-The HTML report can be examined through the browser and it should look something like this:
+The HTML report can be examined through the browser, and it should look something like this:

 ![Coverage in browser](images/coverage.png)

-LCOV requires specific tooling in order to work.
+LCOV requires specific tooling to work.
 You can find editor plugins such as [lcov-info](https://atom.io/packages/lcov-info) for Atom.
 A properly configured plugin can give you coverage information while you are developing using the watch mode.

 ## Jest

 ![Jest](images/jest.png)

 Facebook's [Jest](https://facebook.github.io/jest/) is an opinionated alternative that encapsulates functionality, including coverage and mocking, with minimal setup.
-It can capture snapshots of data making it useful for projects where you have behavior you would like to record and retain.
+It can capture snapshots of data making it useful for projects where you have the behavior you would like to record and retain.

-Jest tests follow [Jasmine](https://www.npmjs.com/package/jasmine) test framework semantics and it supports Jasmine-style assertions out of the box.
+Jest tests follow [Jasmine](https://www.npmjs.com/package/jasmine) test framework semantics, and it supports Jasmine-style assertions out of the box.
 Especially the suite definition is close enough to Mocha so that our current test should work without any adjustments to the test code itself.
 Jest provides [jest-codemods](https://www.npmjs.com/package/jest-codemods) for migrating more complex projects to Jest semantics.

 Install Jest first: